wilsonzlin/minify-html/README.md

 ### Ignored

-Bangs and empty elements are not removed as it is assumed there is a special reason for their declaration.
+Bangs, [processing instructions](https://en.wikipedia.org/wiki/Processing_Instruction), and empty elements are not removed as it is assumed there is a special reason for their declaration.

 ## Parsing